In-Drawer Knife Block: Build Your Own

 Drainage

 Drill small holes through slot bottoms for water drainage.
-If knives enter wet (they shouldn’t, but sometimes do), water escapes rather than pooling.
-Raises the block on small feet.
+If knives ever go in damp, water escapes rather than pooling.
+Raise the block on small rubber feet for airflow underneath.

 Non-Slip Base

-Attach rubber feet or non-slip material to the bottom.
-This prevents the block from sliding when extracting knives.
-Particularly important for smooth drawer bottoms.
+Rubber feet or non-slip material on the bottom prevents the block from sliding when extracting knives — especially important on smooth drawer bottoms where friction isn’t helping you.

 Safety Considerations